approvals/ApprovalTests.Python.StarterProject/README.md

 * Fork the code by pressing `use this template`

 ### Watch the video
 If you are having any difficulties, We suggest you watch the [getting started video](https://www.youtube.com/watch?v=2PbA273JHYE)
+**tip:** pause the video after each step and do it so you are in sync

 ## What is included?